bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 Applications, extensions, static libraries, and frameworks are all declared in BUILD files.

-The `WORKSPACE` file - this file is about getting files and dependencies from [outside the world into Bazel](https://docs.bazel.build/versions/master/be/workspace.html).
+The `WORKSPACE` file: references files and dependencies from [outside the world into Bazel](https://docs.bazel.build/versions/master/be/workspace.html).
 Simply put, external-to-the-repository dependencies are put here.